malikov/simple-angular-phonegap-app/README.md

 	cordova platform add android
 	cordova platform add ios

+Delete all file in your www folder.

-Clone this repo in your app's www directory.
+Clone this repo, then copy all files in your wwww folder.

 Make sure you have included the splashcreen plugin in your project.

 	cordova plugin add org.apache.cordova.splashscreen